-Welcome to the third annual report of the Best Practice Principles Oversight Committee (BPP OC).
-The period covered in this review-1 July 2022 through 30 June 2023-featured key developments in the landscape of the proxy voting advisory and research industry and at the BPP OC itself.
+Welcome to the fourth annual report of the Best Practice Principles Oversight Committee (BPP OC).
+The period covered in this review-1 July 2023 through 30 June 2024-featured key developments in the landscape of the proxy voting advisory and research industry and at the BPP OC itself.
 Among highlights:

+The BPP OC participated in public consultations and discussions with stakeholder groups so as to confirm the robustness of its 'monitored self-regulation' process;

+The BPP OC finds that all Signatories continue to be compliant with all three Best Practice Principles.
+Signatories' overall reporting continue to apply and explain how they address guidance on the three Principles in a way that is straightforward and easy to understand.

-- Regulators in Europe and in the US provided a positive assessment of BPP OC's work and confirmed the robustness of its 'monitored self-regulation' process; - The BPP OC gained further insights on the impact of its recommendations on practice by Signatories of the BPP during the second annual forum; - The BPP OC made substantial progress in building out its own governance architecture to safeguard independence and communication with stakeholders with the appointment of the successor chair, the appointment of three new BPP OC members as well as the adoption of a communications protocol.
+The BPP OC gained further insights on the impact of its recommendations on practice by Signatories of the BPP during the third annual forum;

+The BPP OC made substantial progress in building out its own governance architecture to safeguard independence and communication with stakeholders with the appointment of two new BPP OC members (issuer representative and institutional investor representative).